BioMorphic-Intelligence-Lab/Whiskered-drone/README.md

 ## Simulation Setup

-1. Download the following directory from OmniDrones: sim/examples/no_object
+1. Download the following directory from: sim/examples/no_object

 2. Place the folder in the example directory.